-Home Buyer Septic CCTV Drainage Survey and Inspections.
+Home Buyer septic tank surveys and Inspections.

 With upcoming legislation changes and the large costs of a new system, buying a house with an existing Septic Tank or Sewage Treatment Plant is increasingly risky.
 We carry out Home Buyer Surveys to manage this risk and to allow you to rest easy.
 Call us on 0800 3101092 to arrange a survey.
 Please see below for our fixed cost solutions.